School: Jamsetji Tata School of Disaster Studies

 The duration of the M.Phil.
 Programme in disaster studies will be two years, spread over four semesters. .

 The M.Phil. programme shall carry a total of - 46 credits - and will have four components:i.
-Semester I – Basic Courses (8 credits)ii.
-Semester II – Core Courses (6 credits)iii.
-Semester II – Elective Courses (2 credits)iv.
+Semester I – Basic Courses (8 credits)+ Bridge Courses ii.
+Semester II – Core Courses (6 credits) from within the schooliii.
+Semester II – Elective Courses (2 credits) from outside the school iv.
 Semester II – Survey of Literature and Presentation(6credits)v.
 Semester III and IV – Dissertation (24 credits)

 The Integrated-MPhil-PhD Programme will have two stages